1MD048-pemo1065/segmentation-code/README.md

 This repository contains a Jupyter notebook for training a U-Net model on a subset of the data from the Tran et al. research paper.

+## Description

+The U-Net implementation is a slightly modified version of the one described in the research paper by Visuña at al., available at https://doi.org/10.1016/j.engappai.2025.112503.
+The model is a simplified version of the original U-Net model, having just 4.4 million parameters.
+In their paper, they trained their model using manually and automatically annotated ground truth images, using time-lapse microscopy images as raw input to the model, similar to the ones used in the Tran et al. paper.
+For my implementation, I used the output segmentations from the Omnipose model as ground truth, meaning that the Omnipose model acts as a teacher model, while the U-Net model is the student model.
+The goal of the training is to distill the knowledge of the Omnipose model into the much smaller and simpler U-Net model.

 ## Prerequisites

 The following Python libraries must be installed prior to running the notebook: